prakhar1989/hugo-blog/_drafts/2014-02-19-new-git-tricks.markdown

 To edit a hunk (git gives you a friendly message here as well about how to edit) you can use # to remove a line from a hunk and add a + to add line to the hunk.
 In my case, I simply prefix the second release code with a # and mark it out of the hunk.
 Now I can easily do a `git commit -m "first release ready"` and push my changes to the remote branch.

+Lastly, if you like this then you can surely try out `git add --interactive` which gives you a whole lot of other options and allows you to have more fine grained control on how you want you staging area to change.
+You can read [this](http://git-scm.com/book/en/Git-Tools-Interactive-Staging) page for a nice intro.

 ### git commit --amend
 Was there a time when you hurriedly typed `git commit -m "bug 1337 - pwned"` but only as you run your test-suite you realize that the bug still remains (or worse - you have broken something else in the process).
 You slap your head disappointed with the premature commit, roll up your sleeves and fix the bug.
 This time; for good.
 In this case, your next commit probably looks like `git commit -m "bug 1337 - pwned for good"`